 F-14 fighter jets for the U.S. Navy.
 At Physical Optics he was the liaison between SMEs and support staff, as well as editing government proposals for the company’s fiber optic products.
 Contracts followed at Boeing, DIRECTV, Astronics, and L3Harris.

 After moving back to the East Coast and settling into the DC Metro area, he helped the Smithsonian with their tech support documentation before working with Fortune 500 companies such as Northrop Grumman and CenturyLink.
 For Northrop's Aerospace Division he produced CBT eLearning tutorials for their bid proposal system.
 CenturyLink hired him to work on critical aspects of their proposals for the GSA, UNICEF, the Senate, and FEMA.
-He is currently working with Vibrent Health on their security system information, in conjunction with the National Institutes of Health (NIH) and its Precision Medicine Initiative.
+He recently wrapped a contract working with Vibrent Health on their security system information, in conjunction with the National Institutes of Health (NIH) and its Precision Medicine Initiative.

-In keeping with the spirit of volunteerism and giving back to the community, Mr. Klein serves as a mentor with Best Kids, a nonprofit mentoring program that empowers youth in foster care.
-For Learning Ally he reads audiobooks for the blind and children with learning disabilities.
+In keeping with the spirit of volunteerism and giving back to the community, Mr. Klein has served as a mentor with Best Kids, a nonprofit mentoring program that empowers youth in foster care.
+For Learning Ally he has read audiobooks for the blind and children with learning disabilities.